oargaclaudia/Website-Little-Prince-Shop/README.md

 The website ensures a secure and easy shopping experience with features such as:

 - **User Accounts:** Create an account to manage your orders, save your favorite items, and enjoy a personalized shopping experience.
-- **Secure Payment Options:** Multiple payment methods, including credit cards, PayPal, and other secure payment gateways.
-- **Order Tracking:** Keep track of your orders with real-time updates and notifications.

 ### 4. Rich Multimedia Content 🎨🎥
 Immerse yourself in the world of "The Little Prince" with rich multimedia content: